King Orry's Grave: Description

-The neolithic tomb comprises two separate chambered sections.
+The Neolithic tomb comprises two separate chambered sections.
 Like Cashtal yn Ard, the structure is a multi-chambered Clyde cairn of coloured sandstone.

 The north-eastern facing eastern part of the tomb is semi-circular with a diameter of 12 m and a depth of 4 m.
 The eastern section is a row of three burial chambers covered by a trapezoidal-shaped cairn.
-A u-shaped forecourt and slab façade are linked by dry stone walls and two portal stones.
-The chamber may have been larger, but was destroyed in the 19th century during the construction of a road and house.
+A U-shaped forecourt and slab façade are linked by dry stone walls and two portal stones.
+The chamber may have been larger, but was destroyed in the 19th century during the construction of a road and a house.

 At the western end there is a separate cist-like structure, excavated in 1930, with a menhir.
 As the central section is not extant, it is unclear whether this is part of the same structure as the construction of modern housing has made excavation difficult.
 The massive stone slabs that make up the chambers were of local stone.
 A second chamber was later built and at the south-west end, a horseshoe shaped forecourt was added.
 Only stumps of the original standing stones survive, except for one remaining tall stone.
-These standing stone likely formed part of a cairn of rubble that covered the burial chambers, similar to those found in the north of Ireland and south-west Scotland.
+These standing stones likely formed part of a cairn of rubble that covered the burial chambers, similar to those found in the north of Ireland and south-west Scotland.